starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “Shouldn't Jessica have shown you the numbers?”
 Shawn asked, but his question fell on deaf ears.
 Avery seemed fine with this indeterminate red substance gathering in his electronics, but Shawn was not.
 Not until he could riddle out the confetti printing system.

 There were really two approaches to the problem.
 He could try sequentially reading the manual from start to finish and understand the process.
 Not a common approach for engineers, but maybe the best.
 There was also interesting anomalies for which he could try to riddle things out.
 One of his new jobs was inspections, things vital to the printing process.
 The liquid nitrogen was being stored at a specific temperature and pressure that had to be checked regularly.
 The newly delivered coal had to have the right balance of impurities.
 The water supplied for the steam also had to contain a certain balance of impurities.
-This last point was particularly counterintuitive to a scientist that took great pains to get distilled water.
+This last point was particularly counter-intuitive to a scientist that took great pains to get distilled water.

 So he counted on a plan of trying to map things start to finish, riddling out the system's apparent choke points, and looking at the actual mechanical parts as well to investigate this new machine.
 And when everyone else had gone home, he opened up the jukebox again.
 The red driplets had returned.
 However, as the situation called for him not to wipe them out systematically, he collected them in an eye dropper.